 In the above example, $3,792.01 would be subtracted from the settlement amount of $10,000.
 You, as the client, would receive a cheque in the amount of $6,207.99.

-For more information about car accident lawyer fees, visit the Law Society of Alberta’s website.
+For more information about personal injury lawyers who specialize in car accidents and their associated fees, visit the Law Society of Alberta’s website.

-Personal injury lawyers tend to charge on a contingency basis.
+Personal injury lawyer who specializes in car accidents tend to charge on a contingency basis.
 This means they receive a percentage of the settlement if and when a settlement is reached.
 A client does not pay out of pocket.
-Car accident lawyer fees can range from 33 to 45%.
+These fees can range from 33 to 45%.

-As far as we are aware, car accident lawyer fees are only tax deductible if they are a business expense, but you should ask your accountant.
+As far as we are aware, personal injury lawyer fees are only tax deductible if they are a business expense, but you should ask your accountant.

 In most cases, the answer is no. The Canada Revenue Agency does not treat compensation for motor vehicle accidents as taxable income.
 For more information, read our blog on the subject.